 We love to drizzle maple syrup on our pancakes and waffles (who doesn’t right?), in our homemade yogurt, over oatmeal, as a glaze, and sometimes in recipes that need a maple flavor.
 While we're big sucanat and raw honey users, maple syrup's flavor is distinctly perfect for certain foods and it's potentially healthier.

-Pure maple syrup has more nutritional value than most sweeteners and has one of the lowest calorie levels (although we never count calories).
+Pure maple syrup also has more nutritional value than most sweeteners and has one of the lowest calorie levels (although we never count calories).
 It's got several minerals including potassium, calcium, manganese, phosphorus, iron, and selenium.
 In this study you can see that maple syrup has up to 24 different antioxidants, which is like unleashing an army inside your body to heal free radical damage and inflammation.

 Here’s a more in-depth look of the nutrition information of pure maple syrup from the International Maple Syrup Institute.

 If you’re going to add any sort of sugar to your diet, add something that actually provides some nutritional benefit.
 Eating healthy is all about balance.